markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 </section>
 ```

 Save, refresh, then click on the links in the header.
 You'll see that the browser jumps down to these sections, and the URL in the address bar changes to `/run-buddy/index.html#what-you-do`.
 Very cool!
-We'll fill in the remaining IDs in upcoming lessons.
+We'll fill in the remaining `id` attributes in upcoming lessons.

 # Adding Images